 IPC’s sustainability performance

 (business and commuting).
-The remaining 8% were associated with heating, paper usage, etc. In order to help reduce emissions from business travel, we place an emphasis on the use of alternative options, such as teleconferencing and remote presentation technologies (for example, WebEx and webinar techniques).
+The remaining 8% were associated with heating, paper usage, and public transport.
+In order to help reduce emissions from business travel, we place an emphasis on the use of alternative options, such as teleconferencing and remote presentation technologies (for example, WebEx and webinar techniques).

 Carbon emissions compensated